OpenSilver/OpenSilver.Samples.Showcase/README.md

 - **OpenSilver.Showcase - With Blazor Demos.sln** contains all the C# projects, except the projects for Blazor component that do require a license.
 - **OpenSilver.Showcase - C# Full.sln** contains all the C# projects, including those that use third party Blazor components that require a license.

 To load the Blazor samples locally, select `Debug-FullBlazor` or `Release-FullBlazor` configuration.
 Otherwise, the Blazor samples will be shown in an iFrame pointing to the hosted version.
+The url of the full app with Blazor samples can be configured by setting `BlazorHelper.FullAppBaseUri`.
+By default, it points to `wwwroot\full` folder.

 Here are the projects included for each .sln file (names shortened for readability):
 | Solution file         | OpenSilver.Showcase | Browser      | Simulator | MauiHybrid | Shared | Blazorise | MudBlazor | Radzen | DevExpress | Syncfusion |